abdelbolanos/weatherApp/README.md

 bower install

-test grunt if working
+## Test if grunt is working

-➜  photosite grunt --help
+➜  grunt --help

 if get